-1. Illahie - John Dean's Mountain Retreat
+5. Illahie - John Dean's Mountain Retreat

-2. Celebrating Volunteerism
+6. Celebrating Volunteerism

-3. Birds of John Dean Park
+7. Birds of John Dean Park

-4. Common Fungi in the Forest
+8. Common Fungi in the Forest

-5. Garry Oak and Arbutus Meadows
+9. Garry Oak and Arbutus Meadows

-6. Woodland Plants and Flowers
+10. Woodland Plants and Flowers

-7. Trees of ȽÁU,WELNEW / John Dean Provincial Park (pronounced Tlay-will-nook)
+11. Trees of ȽÁU,WELNEW / John Dean Provincial Park (pronounced Tlay-will-nook)

+The Meadow Flower and Woodland Flower galleries present 60 photos of the many flowers that appear in the forest during spring and summer.
+Some of the 165 species of plants and 145 species of flowers that have been identified are very rare.
 The Common Fungi gallery presents 42 photos of the more than 300 species of fungi that can be found in the forest.
 Expertise on fungi has been provided by Bryce Kendrick, an accomplished mycologist who has studied fungi for more than 50 years.
 He has written a textbook on the subject, The Fifth Kingdom.
 A wealth of information about fungi is available at www.mycolog.com.